joshgerdes/jekyll-uno/_drafts/azure-arc-bridge-implementing-and-testing.md

 Today, we are going to stand up an Azure Arc Bridge, that supports VMWare vSphere _(supported on a version greater than VMware vSphere version 6.7)_.

 I will be running vSphere 7.0.3, on a single host in my home lab, connected to my Visual Studio subscription.

+### Prerequisites

+#### Private cloud environments

+The following private cloud environments and their versions are officially supported for the Azure Arc resource bridge:

+* VMware vSphere version 6.7
+* Azure Stack HCI

+#### Required Azure permissions

+* Contributor rights to the Resource Group that the Azure Arc bridge resource will be created to
+* The Arc resource bridge communicates outbound securely to Azure Arc over TCP port 443
+*